-I think a lot of people have a desire to be their own boss, remain location independent, or escape the 9-5 grind.
-People are trying to do this every day by turning to things like the gig economy or remote jobs to pay the bills.
+I think many people have a desire to be their own boss, remain location independent, or to escape the 9-5 grind.

-I always recommend freelance writing as a side hustle for students, but freelance writing is also an excellent remote job opportunity that can usually be done from anywhere in the world.
+I always recommend freelance writing as a side hustle for students, but freelance writing is also an excellent location independent job that can also lead to steady employment.

-Many freelance writing gigs can pay $10-$20/hour at starting wages, and experienced writers or writers who have extensive knowledge of a particular niche can charge higher rates per article or hour.
+Many writing gigs can pay $10-$20/hour at starting wages, and experienced writers with extensive knowledge of a particular niche can charge higher rates per article.

 It doesn’t matter if you start freelance writing on the weekend, after work, or turn freelance writing into your entire source of income while you travel the world: there are so many marketplaces to find work as a writer.

-Some of the best job marketplaces for writers include:
+Some of the best websites for writers include:

 - Indeed.com – great for finding longer term contracts.